 - a.
-Suppliers may request that incremental costs they incur to comply with federal and state laws, rules, regulations and orders, or to comply with valid rules and orders that are issued by the NYISO to ensure the reliable operation of the electric system, or by gas Local Distribution Companies (LDC) or gas pipelines to ensure the reliable delivery of natural gas, be included in Generator reference levels. - a.
 For SRE and Out-of-Merit commitments in the Real-Time Market, Generators may request that the reference levels used to perform ex-post mitigation tests include the permitted gas balancing charges that were actually incurred. - b.
 NYISO will not permit inclusion in reference levels of gas balancing charges to meet generator fuel needs that are predictable and can reasonably be anticipated.